involvera/white-paper/README.md

 The ephemeral economy providing **a life** and **a death** cycle of **the currency**, perfectly meets the needs of a system aiming to optimize its growth and productivity speed by several points:

-- The first, the most important and least palpable, is that the currency is perishable, and whatever happens, **the currency** in circulation today **will** eventually **disappear** on its expiry date; this makes possible to reduce a cognitive aspect of human that have a very little interest in a collective context: ***the fear of individual lack***.
-The conception of an economy like this will cause the suppression of this bias since the economic future is certain.
+- The first, the most important and least palpable, is that the conception of such an economy, will cause the suppression of the fear of lack since the economic future is certain.
 Thus, **there will be no interest in storing** what has been previously accumulated.

 - People working to obtain money know that they have a **limited time** to make **use** of **it**.
 They will have only two choices:
   - Use their coins to **pay for the features they need**, and if monetary surplus **redistribute** them into the economy **to support new ideas**. (e.g: Reaction / Upvotes)